greg-raven/Department-21/_posts/2008-11-05-neighborhood-quiz.md

 7. ___ No one has _time_ to wait for microwave TV dinners.

-8. ___ “Family meetings” are often mediated by law enforcement officials.
+8. ___ "Family meetings" are often mediated by law enforcement officials.

-9. ___ You have to check your kid’s day-timer to see if he can take out the trash.
+9. ___ You have to check your kid's day-timer to see if he can take out the trash.

 10. ___ No-Doze gives you bulk rates.